K2Joom/docs-matukio/matukio_in_an_iframe.md

-# Matukio in an IFrame
+# Matukio Events in an IFrame

 In Joomla there is a nice parameter (same as index2.php in Joomla 1.5) for just showing the extension itself.